-1. There are provisions in Parts 7.8 and 7.9 and Annex K of the NTIA Manual for federal agencies to operate systems that conform to either the Federal Communications Commission's rules in 47 CFR Part 15 or those in NTIA Manual Annex K on a non-licensed, non-interference basis.
-Both 47 CFR, Part 15 and Annex K include provisions for non-licensed operation of UWB devices that can be mass-marketed and operated largely without coordination with existing authorized stations.
+2. There are provisions in Section 7.8 of the NTIA Manual for federal agencies to operate systems that conform to the FCC's rules in 47 CFR Part 15 on a non-licensed, non-interference basis.
+The 47 CFR, Part 15 includes provisions for non-licensed operation of UWB devices that can be mass-marketed and operated largely without coordination with existing authorized stations.

-- 2. This section provides guidance for agencies seeking to operate UWB systems that cannot conform to the 47 CFR Part 15 or Annex K rules for non-licensed operations.
+3. This section provides guidance for agencies seeking to operate UWB systems that cannot conform to the 47 CFR Part 15 rules for non-licensed operations.
 Such devices, like the non-licensed UWB systems, may only operate on a non-interference basis to stations operating in accordance with the allocation tables.
-Since UWB systems that do not conform to Part 15 or Annex K provisions will require certification of spectrum support, authorization for these UWB systems will be provided only when the requesting agency provides a suitable analysis and operating restrictions can be made to ensure compatible operation with existing authorized stations. - 3.
-The requirements of this section do not apply to systems such as radars, fixed, or fixed-satellite systems with bandwidths greater than 500 MHz that are operated in bands that have been allocated sufficient bandwidth for such intended operations (e.g. 71-76 GHz, 92-95 GHz).
+Since UWB systems that do not conform to Part 15 provisions will require certification of spectrum support, authorization for these UWB systems will be provided only when the requesting agency provides a suitable analysis and operating restrictions can be made to ensure compatible operation with existing authorized stations.

+4. The requirements of this section do not apply to systems such as radars, fixed, or fixed-satellite systems with bandwidths greater than 500 MHz that are operated in bands that have been allocated sufficient bandwidth for such intended operations (e.g. 71-76 GHz, 92-95 GHz).